-I am a mum of two small boys and believe passionately in the benefits of reflexology both before and during pregnancy.
+I am a mum of two boys and believe passionately in the benefits of reflexology both before and during pregnancy.
 I had Reflexology treatments myself throughout both of my pregnancies and can't recommend it highly enough!

 In an ideal world the time to begin to prepare your body for pregnancy is about four months before conception.
 The most important developments in the womb take place in the early weeks of pregnancy so it is a good idea when planning a pregnancy to ensure your body is in optimum condition to carry a baby, having rid the body of as many toxins as possible.
 Before conception, there are certain techniques that can be used that may balance the hormonal system, relax the client, and give an energy boost to the parts of the body that need it.